 So it's not surprising that as a community we are starting to question whether alcohol – and quite often a lot of it – is really needed to enjoy our social lives.

-The alcohol cultural change project encourages a better drinking culture among young people aged 16-29, by focusing on normative values and culture and taking a positively framed approach.
-Through this project, VicHealth aims to reduce the broad acceptance of drunkenness among young people.
+The alcohol cultural change project encouraged a better drinking culture among young people aged 16-29, by focusing on normative values and culture and taking a positively framed approach.
+Through this project, VicHealth aimed to reduce the broad acceptance of drunkenness among young people.

-VicHealth's approach to alcohol cultural change is based on recent research, including VicHealth-funded A snapshot of Victoria’s alcohol culture, Drinking-related lifestyles: exploring the role of alcohol in Victorians' lives and Michael Livingston's Trends in non-drinking among Australian adolescents.
+This alcohol cultural change project was based on research including VicHealth-funded: A snapshot of Victoria’s alcohol culture, Drinking-related lifestyles: exploring the role of alcohol in Victorians' lives and Michael Livingston's Trends in non-drinking among Australian adolescents.

 Related projects and research

 The alcohol cultural change project was comprised of two phases of campaign activity.